GRANVILLE HEALTH SYSTEM, OXFORD, NORTH CAROLINA

 If you believe that Granville Health System has violated your privacy rights with respect to individually identifiable health information, you may file a complaint with Granville Health System and the Department of Health and Human Services.
-To file a complaint with Granville Health System, please contact Granville Health System’s Privacy Officer at 919-690-3000, ext.
-4423.
+To file a complaint with Granville Health System, please contact Granville Health System’s Director of Health Information Management at 919-690-3000, ext.
+3295.
 Granville Health System will not retaliate against you for filing a complaint.
 You may also contact the above office for a copy of this Privacy Notice or for further information regarding its contents.

 Granville Health System reserves the right to amend the terms of this Privacy Notice at any time and to apply the revised Privacy Notice to all individually identifiable health information that it maintains.
 If Granville Health System amends this Privacy Notice, you will be provided with a revised copy at your next visit to Granville Health System, or upon request.